Credit cards can be a great tool for boosting your credit score and increasing your spending power, but is there such a thing as having too many?

 Having multiple credit cards can benefit you in many ways.
 Here are the top upsides of owning several cards.

-Having multiple credit cards improves your overall spending capacity.
-You can spend up to the credit limit on each card (although it is advisable to use just around 30% of your total credit limit).
-With a higher spending capacity, you can make premium purchases and pay for big-ticket items more easily.
+Multiple credit cards improve your spending capacity.
+Each card has a credit limit, but using only around 30% of your total credit limit is advisable.
+With a higher spending capacity, you can pay for big-ticket items more easily.

-If you have multiple credit cards and pay all the credit card bills on time, you can also get the advantage of a better credit score.
-Furthermore, since you have many cards, it is easier to distribute your expenses across all of them, so you can keep the credit utilisation ratio below 30% on each card.
-This, in turn, also positively affects your credit score.
+Having multiple credit cards and paying all the bills on time can improve your credit score.
+Since you have many cards, it is easier to distribute your expenses across them, keeping the credit utilisation ratio below 30% on each card.

-Credit cards today offer a wide range of rewards, cashbacks, deals, and discounts.
-Needless to say, the more cards you have, the more rewards and offers you get to enjoy overall.
-You can take advantage of these benefits to get better prices when you shop online or book flight tickets.
+Credit cards offer rewards, cashbacks, deals, and discounts.
+The more cards you have, the more rewards and offers you get to enjoy.
+Take advantage of these benefits to get better prices when you shop or book flight tickets.

 There are also some downsides to having too many credit cards.
 Check them out below.